Prelude: Singer-Actor Lab

 Applicants submitting a pre-recorded video audition should upload their video to YouTube (setting it as ‘unlisted’) and submit the video link in the application.

-The application deadline is July 31, 2022.
-Audition information will be sent to students in advance of the auditions on Saturday, August 20.
+The application deadline for spring auditions is January 27, 2023.
+Audition information will be sent to students in advance of the auditions on Saturday, January 28.